LucasAndFlores/LucasAndFlores/README.md

 # Hi, I'm Lucas Andrade Flores
-I'm passionate about bonsai, plants (nature caos), movies, series, books and coffee.
+I'm passionate about bonsai, plants, movies, series, books, and coffee.
 I found in development a new passion to study.
-I started study development in October 2020, through an Udemy course.
-After that, I felt the need to go deep in javascript and study all of their frameworks.
-I started my course in Digital House Brasil in fullstack development, learning more about javascript, and new frameworks and languages, such as html, css, node js, sequelize, API REST, DOM, GIT, GitHub and React.
+I've started studying development in October 2020, through a course offered by Udemy.
+After that, I felt the need to go deeper in javascript and study all of its frameworks.
+I started my course in Digital House Brasil in fullstack development, learning more about javascript, and new frameworks and languages, such as html, css, node js, sequelize, API REST, DOM, GIT, GitHub and React..

 ##